Witiko/doctoral-thesis/defense.md

 representations and math normalization.
 The remaining techniques used by Tengent-L are not math-specific.

-% The soft cosine similarity measure that I have developed has not received
-% state-of-the-art results at the ARQMath shared task evaluations, but we can
-% compare it with the TF-IDF + Tangent-S baseline to see that the technique
-% improved the retrieval accuracy by 8% nDCG' on ARQMath 2020 and by 5% nDCG'
-% on ARQMath 2021, both of which are significant improvements, which suggests
-% that the technique could be used to improve other math information retrieval
-% search engines.

-% TODO: My rank fusion results
+Many of the techniques that I have developed have only been evaluated on tasks that are related to information retrieval, such as semantic text similarity, machine translation evaluation, and causal language modeling.
+However, for example, the soft cosine measure has received significantly better accuracy (nDCG', two-sample t-test, 90% confidence) than all the other math-aware search engines that used the soft vector space model with the TF-IDF weighting on the ARQMath 2021 shared task evaluation, which indicates that the technique can be recommended for sparse math information retrieval.
+The two learning-to-rank techniques, which I have developed for ARQMath have also outperformed the reciprocal rank fusion, which is a standard fusion technique for information retrieval.
+Therefore, these techniques can also be recommended.

 * * *